Surya25003/Team-Ignite/README.md

 # Team-Ignite
-E-Waste Management and certificate Generation
+ problem statement--E-Waste Management and certificate Generation solution--Certificate generation and Recycling useful components and extraction of useful metals